Best Baked Lobster Tails Recipe (Super Easy!)

 • 4 cloves garlic, minced

-• Zest of one lemon (slice the same lemon into wedges for later use)
+• zest of 1 lemon, slice the same lemon into wedges for later use

 • 1 tablespoon fresh parsley, finely chopped